momentum-xyz/docs/docs/what-is-odyssey/what-is-odyssey.md

 $MOM (Momentum) is a **utility token** used both for paying network fees (e.g. minting your Odyssey) and for connecting to other Odyssey—our implementation of staking which yields both the staker and the stakee.
 Read more about $MOM further down.

+## Apply for an Odyssey NFT

+Odyssey Beta is now live on testnet.

+We’re bringing together a curated group of creators who are trying to reimagine the world through new technology.
+This curated group will be among the first to start experimenting with creating, collaborating, and building community in 3D.

+Apply to get early access here: https://odyssey.org.

+If you have any questions, don't hesitate to reach out to us on our [Discord](https://discord.com/invite/odysseycreator/)